 - To get a healthy dog, never buy a puppy from an irresponsible breeder, puppy mill, or pet store.
-Look for a reputable breeder who tests her breeding dogs to make sure they're free of genetic diseases that they might pass onto the puppies, and that they have sound temperaments.

 Once upon a time, in the late 19th century, there was a tax collector named Louis Dobermann, who lived in the town of Apolda, in the Thuringia district of Germany.
 His job of collecting money was dangerous because there were bandits in the area who might attack him as he made his rounds.